The Ward Library

-The Ward Library is open to all students and current members of Peterhouse.
+The Ward Library is open to all current members of Peterhouse.

 Members of other Cambridge colleges may be admitted to the library to consult a book, but should contact the Librarian for permission prior to any visit.
-Access is usually only granted if the material is not readily available elsewhere in the University.
+Access is usually only granted if the material is not readily available elsewhere in the University, and we are unable to grant access during Easter Term.
 External researchers wishing to consult special collections or archive material should contact the Librarian in the first instance.

 The Library is open from 9am to midnight during term time, and usually 9am to 5pm, Monday to Friday, during vacations.

 Access to the Library on weekdays from 9am to 4.45 pm is through the main entrance in Little St Mary’s Lane.
 At evenings and weekends, access is through the side entrance behind Fen Court (via the Theatre Lobby).
 Your University card is required to open either door.
 The Library is accessible only to Peterhouse members.

 The Library collection is searchable via The University's integrated library catalogue iDiscover.

 Use iDiscover to search for resources across all Cambridge Libraries, including books, e-books, journal articles and more.
 If multiple libraries (or “locations”) hold a title, you will need to click on the record to see the list.